arshad849/nagp-assignment/README.md

 * Cloud Build : Builds the code and push the image to google cloud registry.
 * Kubernetes : service is deployed on kubernetes.

+## Assumption and changes from Assignment
+1. Reduced the replica to 1 instead of 3 due to exceeded quota in free tier gcp account.
+2. If load exceeds the threshold 2 additional pods will be created.
+3. Used dynamic provisioning of pv.
+Dynamic provisioning with statefulset is standard approach.
+4. A rolling update is demonstrated at the end, after deleting the HPA and deployment to stabilize the quota limits.

 ## Setup